Zhong-Lab-UCSD/HiCtool/tutorial/normalization-matrix-balancing.md

 # Data normalization with the matrix balancing approach of Hi-Corrector

-This pipeline illustrates the procedure to normalize a **global Hi-C contact map** (intra- and inter-chromosomal interactions) following the matrix balancing approach of [Hi-Corrector](http://www.nature.com/ng/journal/v43/n11/abs/ng.947.html).
+This pipeline illustrates the procedure to normalize and normalize a **global Hi-C contact map** (intra- and inter-chromosomal interactions) following the matrix balancing approach of [Hi-Corrector](http://www.nature.com/ng/journal/v43/n11/abs/ng.947.html).

 ## Table of Contents